 Bounce rate is the percentage of sessions in which a visitor views only one page and leaves without interacting further.

 A “bounce” is a single-page session.
-The visitor arrives on a page, reads it (or doesn’t), and leaves — without clicking any links, visiting any other pages, or triggering any events on your site.
+The visitor arrives, reads it (or doesn’t), and leaves — no link clicks, no other pages visited, no events triggered.

 Formula: